FaiusNahin/Skillance_A_Online_Cources/README.md

 ## Features

-1. A Online Course SPA that helps students to make their time effective by online course.
+1. An Online Course SPA that helps students to make their time effective by online course.
 2. Students can choose a course and feel free to contact with us.
 3. A Clear and Responsive UI.